chenry3/icloud_photos_downloader/README.md

+# FORKED

+I forked this in order to add support other forms of state management than just files existing.
+This stubs in support for other forms of state management and implements sqlite.

 # CURRENTLY UNMAINTAINED

 I hope this tool is useful for you!
 Unfortunately I don't use it anymore, and I don't want to keep working on it.
 Please let me know if you want to help maintain it and respond to the GitHub issues and pull requests.
 Thanks!